borgmatic-collective/docker-borgmatic/README.md

 Mount either your own .ssh here or create a new one with ssh keys in for your remote repo locations.
 #### /root/.cache/borg
 A non-volatile place to store the borg chunk cache.
+#### /root/.config/ntfy
+Where you can map your own `ntfy.yml` config to have Borgmatic send notifications
 ### Environment
 - Time zone, e.g. `TZ="Europe/Berlin"'`.
 - SSH parameters, e.g. `BORG_RSH="ssh -i /root/.ssh/id_ed25519 -p 50221"`